top of page

 Once the strongest new shoots are about two or three inches long you can begin taking off the other weaker shoots.

 Where there is more than one good strong shoot its ok to wait a little longer before you choose which shoot to keep.
-Remove smaller shoots around them so that all the strength goes into the strongly growing shoots.

 Leave all of the leaves on the newly chosen shoot as they are now the only food factories the plant has.

 Now you have a single young shoot to work with you can put some wire on it.
 Most of the time I can use a 1.2mm or 1.5mm aluminium wire.
-Using thicker wire will run the risk of bruising the bark as you apply it.
+Using thicker wire will run the risk of bruising the tender bark as you apply it.

 Follow the usual procedure for applying wire by inserting the wire deeply into the soil near the base of the plant.
-The plant tissue will be soft and tender at this stage so be careful that you don't bruise it.
-Gently wind the wire up the stem with a fairly open angle of about 30 degrees instead of the usual 45 degrees.
-Do not bend the stem as you wire.
+The plant tissue will be soft and tender at this stage so again, be careful that you don't bruise it.

 I use quite a loose grip on the wire as I apply it so that it does not get twisted onto the stem, It's more of a laying onto the stem kind of action.
 Support the tender stem with your other hand as you make your way up the stem.

 You may wish to put another wire on that will run halfway between the existing wires turns instead of being tight alongside it.
 This will give extra support to when you start to bend the stem and reduce the risk of breaking it.
-However with practice you should be able to get the job done with just one wire.
+However, with practice you should be able to get the job done with just one wire.

 Now the fun part.
 Don't try bending a freshly watered plant because the plants cells will be full of water making the stem quite stiff.
 It can be very helpful at this stage to allow your young plant to dry out a little bit so that the plant cells are not as turgid as they are when the plant is fully watered.
 It can reduce the chances of breaking the stem dramatically.